Municipalization: Long Island, New York

-1980s: The investor-owned Long Island Lighting Company (LILCO) faces near bankruptcy catalyzing the effort to municipalize led by then Governor Mario Cuomo.
-Despite public support for municipalization the effort faced strong opposition from LILCO.
+Investor-owned Long Island Lighting Company (LILCO) was on the verge of bankruptcy catalyzing the effort to municipalize led by then Governor Mario Cuomo.
+Despite public support for municipalization, the effort faced strong opposition from LILCO.

-1985: The Long Island Power Authority Act passes which established Long Island Power Authority (LIPA).
+In 1985, the Long Island Power Authority Act passed, establishing Long Island Power Authority (LIPA).
 LIPA was charged with taking over the Shoreham plant and its debts, as well as controlling electricity costs.

-1998: Governor George Pataki led the effort to take over LILCO's entire system due to customers still facing high utility prices.
+In 1998, Governor George Pataki led the effort to take over LILCO's entire system due to customers still facing high utility prices.
 The takeover was financed through public bond offerings and over the next few years customers experienced reduced rate.

-2012: Hurricane Sandy hits Long Island significantly damaging the power system and causing extensive outages.
-LIPA faces intense criticism for its response.
+On October 29, 2012, Hurricane Sandy hit Long Island, significantly damaging the power system and causing extensive outages.
+LIPA faced intense criticism for its response.

-2013: In an effort led by Governor Andrew Cuomo, the LIPA Reform Act of 2013 which reorganized LIPA, placing the day-to‐day operations under PSEG was approved by the state legislature.

-Results: The effort has been largely successful given that customer approval has improved to over 90 percent satisfaction level and LIPA's rates are no longer the highest in the New York Metro Area.
-This reflects that the key motivating factors were addressed.
+On July 29, 2013, in an effort led by Governor Andrew Cuomo, the LIPA Reform Act of 2013 which reorganized LIPA, placing the day-to‐day operations under PSEG was approved by the state legislature.
+The effort has been largely successful given that customer approval has improved to over 90 percent satisfaction level and LIPA's rates are no longer the highest in the New York Metro Area, reflecting that the key motivating factors were addressed.

 Boulder, Colorado

-Key Motivating Factors: The effort in Boulder were motivated by having greater autonomy and customer choice so that the city could more directly meet its Clean Energy goals.
-This effort was primarily motivated by sustainability concerns.